 Once again, lemon is a great way to cut through the grime and loosen tough baked-on stains.
 Apply a cut lemon to the crisper tray and let it sit for 10 minutes, then scrub it again with the sponge or soft bristle brush.

-How to Clean the Main Unit of an Air Fryer
+Step Three: Clean the Main Unit of an Air Fryer

 One area people often forget to clean is the inside of the air fryer’s main unit.
 This is where the heating element lives, and it often gets splashed with grease during the cooking process.
 Grease that gets left inside the air fryer can burn the next time you use it, creating smoke or an unpleasant scent or taste.
 If the inside of the air fryer goes without a good cleaning for several uses, it can become a fire hazard.